Shosuke Yasuda, President

 (FY3/19: Sales and Operating Income of ¥119,157 million and ¥6,174 million respectively)

 Sangetsu’s main product, used in a wide range of residential and non-residential applications.
 High functionality products have become popular in recent years that are resistant to staining, odor absorbing, and scratch resistant.
-Also, wallcoverings with colorful designs are being used to decorate all or part of walls in homes to add an accent to interiors, and collaboration with rental property management companies being promoted for the development of products to raise the value addition of rental properties.
-It is increasingly adopted for general residences and rental housing.
+Also, “Accent Wall” a wallcovering with colorful designs being used to decorate one full wall or a part of a wall in homes, adds an appeal to the living space, and is increasingly adopted in general residences and rental housing.

 Cushion Vinyl Sheet